codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 ### handleDownloads

-Handles a file download.A file name is required to save the file on disk.
+Handles a file download.
+A file name is required to save the file on disk.
 Files are saved to "output" directory.

 Should be used with [FileSystem helper][16] to check that file were downloaded correctly.